-The consolidated financial statements comprise of the financial statements of the Parent Company and its subsidiaries as of December 31, 2023 and 2022:
+The consolidated financial statements comprise of the financial statements of the Parent Company and its subsidiaries as of September 30, 2024 and December 31, 2023:

-Po ercentage of Ownership
+Percentage of Ownership

-2 023 20 022
+Septe mber 30, Decembe er 31,2023

+2024

+Country of Functional

-Country of Incorporation Functional Currency Direct Indirect Direct Indirect
+Incorporation Currency Direct Indirect Direct Indirect

 CEC Philippines USD 100% 100%

 CEIC BVI USD 100% 100%

 CATS BVI USD 100% 100%

-CATS - Philippine Branch Philippines USD 100% 100%
+CATS - Philippine

+Branch Philippines USD 100% 100%

-RBWRP Philippines United States of USD 100% 100%
+RBWRP Philippines USD 100% 100%

+United States

-Cirtek Corporation America USD 100% 100%
+Cirtek Corporation of America USD 100% 100%

-Quintel Cayman Islands United States of USD 100% 100%
+Quintel Cayman Islands USD 100% 100%

+United States

-Quintel USA America USD 100% 100%
+Quintel USA of America USD 100% 100%

-The consolidated financial statements incorporate the financial statements of the Parent Company and the entities controlled by the Parent Company (its subsidiaries) up to December 31 of each year.
+The consolidated financial statements incorporate the financial statements of the Parent Company and the entities controlled by the Parent Company (its subsidiaries)

+up to December 31 of each year.
 Control is achieved when the Parent Company has exposure or rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over an investee.
 In assessing control, potential voting rights that are presently exercisable or convertible are taken into account.